LTUC/amman-dotnet-401d2/curriculum/class-33/lab/README.md

 - Does each person in the emails require the same information?
 - When creating emails, consider using the SendGrid design templates.
 Not required, but encouraged.
-- Also consider using `StringBuilder` when creating the text for the email, this is much more efficient than concatinating a string together.
+- Also consider using `StringBuilder` when creating the text for the email, this is much more efficient than concatenating a string together.
+- Question: At what point in the process do emails get sent?

 ## Tests